awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-acmpca-certificate-validity.md

 # AWS::ACMPCA::Certificate Validity<a name="aws-properties-acmpca-certificate-validity"></a>

 Validity specifies the period of time during which a certificate is valid\.
-Validity can be expressed as an explicit date and time when the certificate expires, or as a span of time after issuance, stated in days, months, or years\.
+Validity can be expressed as an explicit date and time when the validity of a certificate starts or expires, or as a span of time after issuance, stated in days, months, or years\.
 For more information, see [Validity](https://tools.ietf.org/html/rfc5280#section-4.1.2.5) in RFC 5280\.

-You can issue a certificate by calling the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) action\.
+ACM Private CA API consumes the `Validity` data type differently in two distinct parameters of the `IssueCertificate` action\.
+The required parameter `IssueCertificate`:`Validity` specifies the end of a certificate's validity period\.
+The optional parameter `IssueCertificate`:`ValidityNotBefore` specifies a customized starting time for the validity period\.

 ## Syntax<a name="aws-properties-acmpca-certificate-validity-syntax"></a>